 Seizures in infants can be very dangerous

 Seizures, especially in early infancy, can be catastrophic to cognitive and motor development.
 Because the human brain is not fully developed at birth, throughout infancy and early childhood, the brains of children go through an extended period of growth and maturation.
 If seizures occur during this critical time, they can cause serious disturbances in cognitive, behavioral, and psychiatric function.
 Experts agree that “early surgical intervention is critical in infants with catastrophic epilepsy to prevent developmental arrest/regression.”

-Seizures, or abnormal brain waves in between seizures, that start early in life are more likely to be associated with intellectual deficit, autism, and reduction in brain volume.
+Seizures, or abnormal brain waves in between seizures, that start early in life are more likely to be associated with intellectual deficit, epileptic encephalopathy, autism, and reduction in brain volume.

 Epileptic spasms, formerly known as infantile spasms, are a particularly catastrophic form of childhood seizures.
 Infantile spasms is associated with a significant risk of mortality and morbidity.
 Approximately 31% of children with infantile spasms will die and another 45% will have IQ below 68.
 The goal of therapy, including surgery, is to achieve control as soon as possible.